 Market size in USD billions

-Primary non-life premium growth was slower in 2015 than in 2014, in both advanced and emerging markets.
-Global primary non-life premiums are estimated to have risen by 2.5% in real terms in 2015, after a 2.8% increase in 2014.
-However, in US dollar terms, premium income declined by almost 4% as many currencies weakened against the US dollar (see section on macroeconomic developments).
+Primary non-life premium growth was slower in 2016 than in 2015.
+Global primary non-life premiums are estimated to have risen by 4% in real terms in 2016, after a 6% increase in 2015.

 Investment returns for primary non-life insurers remain under pressure as average yields are stalling and operating cash flows are weak.
-Eight years after the financial crisis, the investment environment remains challenging for fixed income securities, the main asset class in insurance, with low yields and exposure to mark-to-market losses when interest rates rise again.
+The investment environment remains challenging for fixed income securities, the main asset class in insurance, with low yields and exposure to mark-to-market losses when interest rates rise again.
 Portfolio yields are close to bottoming out, but even with market rates forecast to rise, insurers’ running yields will improve only gradually.
-For 2015, investment returns in non-life are estimated to have been about 11% of net premiums earned, down from 11.4% in 2014, and well below the 14% annual average of 1999–2007.
-Overall industry profitability has declined with return on equity (ROE) estimated to be 7% in 2015, down from around 9% in 2013 and 2014.2
+For 2016, investment returns in non-life are estimated to have been about 9.5% of net premiums earned, down from 10.3% in 2015.
+Overall industry profitability has declined with return on equity (ROE) estimated to be 6% in 2016, down from around 8% in 2015 and 10% in 2014.2

-The global economic outlook for 2016 and 2017 is more positive and demand for primary non-life insurance is expected to increase.
-The emerging markets will be the main driver with an estimated strong improvement to 8%–9% premium growth in real terms expected in 2016 and 2017.
-Growth in mature markets is expected to slow slightly since rates are expected to moderate further and macro conditions will only improve modestly.
-Global premium growth is forecast to improve from 2.5% in 2015 to 3.0% in 2016 and 3.2% in 2017.
+The global economic outlook for 2017 and 2018 is for moderate growth.
+With respect to primary non-life insurance, the emerging markets will be the main driver with an estimated strong improvement to 6%–7% premium growth in real terms expected in 2017 and 2018.
+Real growth in advanced markets is expected to slow slightly next year since macroeconomic conditions will improve only modestly.

 1 Based on an aggregated sample of large European insurers active in Germany, France, the UK, Italy, Spain, Switzerland and the Nordic countries.